-Table 5 Stakeholder consultations undertaken in preparation of this proposal
+Table 5 Stakeholder consultations relevant to this proposal

 The economic values of preserving and managing rural settlements are also stressed, including their role in providing shopping, educational, health and other basic services and as a focal point for the community activities which support rural communities.
-Growth of villages "needs to be managed so that it does not have a detrimental impact on the sustainability of the agricultural uses or the landscape, heritage and biodiversity conservation value" (p.
+The growth of villages "needs to be managed so that it does not have a detrimental impact on the sustainability of the agricultural uses or the landscape, heritage and biodiversity conservation values" (p.
 121).